jordanstotts/FlagTourneyFrontEnd/README.md

 ## User Stories
-- As a user, I'll be able to create an account in order to upload images and post comments.
+- As a user, I'll be able to see past winners of the flag and boot as well as the scorecards
-- As a user, I'll be able to see the history and rules of the tournament, player bios, as well as past winners and losers.
+- As a user, I'll be able to see the history and rules of the tournament along with player bios
-- As a user, I'll be able to fill out a course suggestion form that will help influence where future tournaments will be played.
+- As a user, I'll be able to access players social medias
 - As a user, I'll be able to vote on who I think will win and lose the upcoming tournament.

 ## Technologies Used